User Action Signing

 > Use this file to discover all available pages before exploring further.

-A cryptographically-signed audit-trail is available using the [Audit Logs](/api-reference/auth/list-audit-logs) API for you to review who requested and validated every single action taken on Dfns.
+A cryptographically-signed audit-trail is available using the [Audit Logs](/api-reference/auth/list-audit-logs) API for you to review who requested and validated every single action taken on DFNS.

 <Tip>